 What is database mirroring in SQL Server and how can it benefit your environment?
-SQL Server database administrator Eric Johnson starts by outlining the three roles involved
+SQL Server database administrator Eric Johnson starts by outlining the three roles involved in database mirroring: principle, mirror and witness.
+He goes on to share the types of mirroring solutions for High Availability and how to configure those solutions.

 - Download the podcast: Database mirroring in SQL Server 2005